hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.
 * `use_subdomain` - (Optional) Should the Custom Domain Name be validated by using indirect CNAME validation?

 ---

+A `delete_retention_policy` block supports the following:

+* `days` - (Optional) Specifies the number of days that the blob should be retained.
+The minimum specified value can be 1 and the maximum value can be 365.
+Defaults to 7.

+---